bharatramnani94/businessCardMaker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.3.

+### View the project LIVE at [https://bharatramnani94.github.io/businessCardMaker/](https://bharatramnani94.github.io/businessCardMaker/)

+Just fiddle around with this, and have fun generating tons of images that you probably wont ever use for real, but is cool anyway!

+---

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.